KNUZ-TV: History

 The station went dark on June 25, 1954, making it the 15th UHF station to close; station president Max Jacobs noted that the business had continually run at a loss.
 He also cited an inability to obtain enough network programming to secure national advertising accounts.
 While the station said it would analyze the prospects of returning to the air on a limited basis if it could secure enough advertising, the University of Houston then proceeded to lease the studio facility and equipment to upstart ABC affiliate KTRK-TV (channel 13) in order to expedite its debut, which took place that November.
 The studios were used by KTRK-TV until that station moved to its current studio on Bissonnet Street in 1961; after being briefly used as a NASA computer center, the studios were then occupied by KUHT in 1964, a move foreseen when the joint facility proposal was agreed between KNUZ and the university.
 The station remained there for more than 35 years; in 2000, it relocated across campus to the current LeRoy and Lucile Melcher Center for Public Broadcasting.
 The building was then adapted for use by UH as a clinical research facility for audiology and psychological research.

 KNUZ-TV remained an active construction permit for more than a decade after its closure and was never deleted or surrendered.
-In 1955, Supreme Broadcasting Company of New Orleans, proposed to revive the station as part of an expansion plan, in association with the manager of KNUZ radio.
+In 1955, Supreme Broadcasting Company of New Orleans proposed to revive the station as part of an expansion plan, in association with the manager of KNUZ radio.
 It was one of 29 such construction permits that had once operated or had never been built to which the FCC sent letters in November 1964, asking them to activate the channel again or have it stripped so other companies could apply for the allocation.
 That December, KNUZ radio analyzed whether it should reactivate the channel.
-In May 1965, controlling 80 percent interest in the KNUZ Television Company was sold to WKY Television System of Oklahoma City, which began making its own plans for construction.
+In May 1965, a controlling 80-percent interest in the KNUZ Television Company was sold to WKY Television System of Oklahoma City, which began making its own plans for construction.
 This application was granted in October 1965.
-In the year that followed, the call letters were changed to KHTV; new facilities were commissioned including studios on Westpark Drive and a transmitter at the tower used by KPRC-TV and KHOU; and channel 39 returned to the air as KIAH on January 6, 1967.
+In the year that followed, the call letters were changed to KHTV; new facilities were commissioned including studios on Westpark Drive and a transmitter at the tower used by KPRC-TV and KHOU; and channel 39 returned to the air as KHTV on January 6, 1967.